 Surplus income automatically extends your bankruptcy, and it takes longer to be discharged.

-If your monthly surplus income payments are more than $100, a first-time bankruptcy is automatically extended to 21 months.
-You will make these payments over this period.
+If your monthly surplus income payments are more than $200, a first-time bankruptcy is automatically extended to 21 months.
+You must make surplus income payments throughout this period.

-To get an estimate of what your payments will be, or for some advice on how to resolve your debts, arrange a consultation with a Licensed Insolvency Trustee.
+To calculate surplus income or to learn how to become debt free, arrange a consultation with a Licensed Insolvency Trustee.